Terms of Service

 3.1 Ordering subscription tickets

-(1) You do not need to register on our online shop to order subscription tickets.
-The BVG order form or the relevant online order form should be used and sent to the BVG at any time up until the 10th day of the month preceding the month in which you wish to start the subscription.
+(1) Registration is not required if using the offline BVG order form to order subscription tickets.
+You will, however, need to register if you use our online order form.
+The offline BVG order form or the relevant online order form should be used and sent to the BVG at any time up until the 10th day of the month preceding the month in which the subscription is to start.

 3.2 Registering in the BVG online shop

-(1) To place an order, you must register in our online shop.
+(1) Registration is required in order to place an order in the BVG online shop and use the e-payment service.
 The following information must be provided:

 - Name and full address